-The Social and Community Work course builds on knowledge skills and understanding from students' previous studies of Australian Curriculum courses.
-The course builds on the Technologies learning area developed in the Australian Curriculum: Humanities and Social Sciences F - 10, in its focus on understanding individuals and societies.
+The Early Childhood Studies course builds on knowledge skills and understanding from students' previous studies of Australian Curriculum courses.
+The course builds on the Technologies learning area developed in the Australian Curriculum: Humanities and Social Sciences F-10, in its focus on understanding individuals and societies.

-The course analyses and applies ideas from Psychology, Sociology and History to practical settings aimed at the community sector and bringing about social change and support.
-The particular practical focus of this course on the community services sector provides a clear distinction from other courses.
+The courses analyses and applies ideas from Psychology, Sociology, Biology and History, in particular, to practical settings aimed at education children and bringing about social change and support.
+The particular practical focuses of these courses in the fields of education and community organizations provides a clear distinction from other courses.

 Students learn about individuals and societies in Humanities and Social Sciences subjects from P to 10.
-This course builds on that knowledge base about social dynamics and the individual's relationship with society.
+These courses build on that knowledge base about social dynamics and the individual's relationship with society.